shubham03mathur/sticky-notes/README.md

 - Save note content and positions using `localStorage`.
 - Dynamic and draggable sticky notes.
 - Responsive design (can be restricted from mobile view if needed).
-- Editable note content.
-- Ellipsis (`...`) handling for overflowing text.
-- Styled with Tailwind CSS for easy customization.
+- Styled with Tailwind CSS for easy customization and shadcn components (https://ui.shadcn.com/) for faster development.

 ## Getting Started